Monday, December 11, 2023

 ... and the former director of the Wiesneck Study House of the Central for Political Education, Dr. von Schrötter, added, The strangest democracy in the world.

-In 1815, the Vienna Congress reestablished the Confederation, guaranteeing its borders and demanding Swiss neutrality as a buffer between Austria and France.
+In 1815, the Vienna Congress reestablished the Confederation, guaranteed its borders, and demanded Swiss neutrality as a buffer between Austria and France.

 The Sonderbund War.
 Protestant cantons are green,

-Catholic cantons are violett.
+Catholic cantons are violet.
 Neuenburg and Appenzell IR (orange) remained neutral.

 In 1847, conservative catholic cantons founded a Sonderbund (a separatist alliance) that culminated in a civil war.
-It lasted from November 3 to 29, 1847, and resulted in the September 12, 1848 Federal Constitution, unifying Switzerland into a federal state.
+It lasted from November 3 to 29, 1847, and culminated in the Federal Constitution of September 12, 1848, which unified Switzerland into a federal state.

-The Swiss cantons correspond to the states in America.
-Each canton sends two senators called Ständeräte (State Councillors) into the Council of States (Ständerat), which participates in the legislation.
+The Swiss cantons correspond to the American states.
+Each canton sends two senators, called Ständeräte (State Councillors), to the Council of States (Ständerat), which participates in legislation.

-There is a disproportion in the number of senators per inhabitant in the States.
+There is a disproportionate number of senators per inhabitant in the United States.
 There are two senators for 0.58 million people in Wyoming and 39 million in California, i.e., a ratio of 65.
 The ratio in Switzerland is only 43, with two Ständeräte for 0.037 million people in Uri and 1.58 million in Zurich.

-Here, the similarities with the States end in particular with those four national languages in Switzerland.
+Here, the similarities with the States end, particularly with those four national languages in Switzerland.

-Switzerland has neither a head of state nor a head of government but is governed by a college of seven ministers called Bundesräte (federal councilors).
-The number seven is defined in the constitution.
+Switzerland has neither a head of state nor a head of government, but is governed by a college of seven ministers, the Bundesrat (Federal Council).
+The number seven is defined in the Constitution.

-In Switzerland, concordance means considering the will of the voters when forming the government.
-The major parties should be represented according to their electoral strength, i.e., the populistic SVP (Swiss People's Party), the SP (Socialist Party), and the liberal FDP (Free Democratic Party) have two seats.
+In Switzerland, concordance means taking the voters' will into account when forming the government.
+The major parties should be represented in proportion to their electoral strength; i.e., the populist SVP (Swiss People's Party), the SP (Socialist Party), and the liberal FDP (Free Democratic Party) each have two seats.
 In contrast, the smallest, the CVP (Christian People's Party)*, has one federal councilor.
 Concordance democracy thus reflects the strength of the individual parties and their different positions.

 *To win over voters other than Christians, the CVP now calls itself the Middle

 On October 22, the Swiss elected the 200 deputies of the Nationalrat.
-The strongest party in parliament, the populistic SVP, and the SP, gained while the liberal FDP and particularly the Greens lost.
+The strongest party in parliament, the populist SVP, and the SP gained, while the liberal FDP and, particularly, the Greens lost.
 The Middle remained constant.

 This national vote is traditionally followed by an election of the seven federal councilors.
 They are elected individually by the Bundesversammlung (Federal Assembly), i.e., in a joint session of the National Council and Council of States.